-3. Do not press the accelerator.
-Turn the ignition key briefly to START position, and release it.
-The starter motor will continue to run, but will automatically disengage itself when the engine is running.
+Do not press the accelerator.
+Use the Fob with Integrated Key to briefly turn the ignition switch to the START position and then release it.
+The starter motor will continue to run, and it will automatically disengage when the engine is running.